 A guide to electric car home charging and charger installation

-Read on to find out everything you need to know about electric car charging at home.
+Read on to find out everything you need to know about installing an electric car charger at home.

-There are a few different things to think about when picking your home electric car charging point.
+There are a few different things to think about when choosing your home electric car charging point.

 - Cost: According to the RAC, the average is around £8001 – but you may be able to get a grant to help you pay.
 More on that below!